 Capturing, analysing and effectively using status and system information from refuge chambers and safe havens can considerably reduce, or even prevent, unplanned downtime and enable better decision making.
 In short, remote monitoring systems can provide a significant strategic advantage that will improve safety and productivity.

-Using Remote Monitoring and Diagnostics System for Proactive Maintenance
+Using Remote Monitoring for Proactive Maintenance

 Refuge chambers are designed for emergency preparedness and need to be ready at all times.
 Unplanned downtime is costly, and with safety a priority for most sites, a fault reading refuge chamber can cause operations to cease in an area.
 The financial costs linked to unexpected or premature equipment maintenance are not to be ignored.